-The result of which can often lead to addiction, depression, and a host of other concerns that should be addressed in order to help you to regain your life back.
+Emotional trauma can cause long-lasting brain changes that may lead to addiction, depression, and a host of other concerns that can devastate lives if left untreated.
 When traumatic events occur, it can take a significant amount of time to get over the memories, the emotions, and the feeling of just not being able to feel safe.

 When your sense of security has been shattered by an incredibly stressful event, your body can often react in different ways.

-PTSD is perhaps the most severe type of trauma; it often includes realistic flashbacks that intrude on your day-to-day life.
-This often leads PTSD sufferers towards substance abuse as a method of coping.
+PTSD often includes realistic flashbacks that intrude on your day-to-day life.
+This often leads sufferers towards substance abuse as a method of coping.
 Often seen in veterans, PTSD can also affect anyone who has undergone an extreme emotional and psychological event.
 This could include sexual assault, a car accident, the loss of a family member, or even difficulties in the workplace.

-Your addiction and trauma together can make you feel like you will never gain control of your life again.
+The combination of your addiction and trauma can make you feel like you will never gain control of your life again.
 You may feel as though you will never have a sense of safety or comfort.
-However, our skilled counselors are equipped with the tools needed to help you process, analyze, and work toward healing from your trauma while also recovering from your addictions.
+However, our team is equipped with the tools needed to help you process, analyze, and work toward healing from your trauma while also recovering from your addictions.

 Integrated Treatment of Substance Abuse & Mental Illness